-WWE Rumors: Big Update On Brock Lesnar’s Future With Very Few Dates Scheduled For WWE
+WWE Rumors: Big Update On Brock Lesnar’s Future, With Very Few Dates Scheduled For WWE

 At WrestleMania 35, Seth Rollins defied all the odds and defeated Brock Lesnar for the WWE Universal Championship.
-From that point, there are many who thought the “Beast Incarnate” would head to UFC, but that doesn’t seem as if it is going to be the case.
-Now, Lesnar is scheduled for WWE Super ShowDown in Saudi Arabia next month, but after that, he isn’t scheduled much at all.
+At that point, there were many who thought the “Beast Incarnate” would head to UFC, but that doesn’t seem as if it is going to be the case.
+Now, Lesnar is scheduled for WWE Super ShowDown in Saudi Arabia next month, but after that, he isn’t scheduled for much in-ring action at all.

 While fans were waiting for Lesnar to leave WWE entirely and return to UFC, it appears as if that isn’t going to happen.
-Brett Okamoto of ESPN reported that UFC president Dana White said, “Brock Lesnar told me he’s done.
+Brett Okamoto of ESPN reported, via Twitter, that UFC president Dana White said, “Brock Lesnar told me he’s done.
 He’s retiring.”

-After that announcement was made by White, Lesnar still hasn’t said anything to confirm if he is or isn’t retiring from the world of MMA and UFC.
+After that announcement was made by White, Lesnar still hasn’t said anything to confirm if he is — or isn’t — retiring from the world of MMA, and the UFC.

-WWE has confirmed that Lesnar is going to appear at Super ShowDown next month in Saudi Arabia, but there has not yet been an opponent or match announced for him.
-The Undertaker is taking on Goldberg which means they’re both off the table, but who could the beast possibly face off against in the ring?
+WWE has confirmed that Lesnar is going to appear at Super ShowDown next month in Saudi Arabia, but there has not yet been an opponent or match type announced for him.
+The Undertaker is taking on Goldberg, which means they’re both off the table, but who could the beast possibly face in the ring?

 Brad Shepherd of Pro Sports Extra is reporting that no matter what Lesnar ends up doing at the pay-per-view next month, he likely won’t be seen again anytime soon.